upstash/qstash-js/examples/workflow/nuxt/README.md

 # QStash Workflow Nuxt Example

 This project has some routes showcasing how QStash Workflow can be used in a nuxt project.
+You can learn more in [Workflow documentation for Nuxt](https://upstash.com/docs/qstash/workflow/quickstarts/nuxt).

 Under the `server/api` directory, you will find 6 files, each corresponding to a workflow API except the `callQstash`.